The right apprenticeship level for you

 Apprenticeships are available from Levels 2-7.
 The level you start at depends on a number of factors including your existing qualifications and the sector.

 - Intermediate/Level 2 Apprenticeships are roughly equivalent to five GCSEs at grades 9-4/A*-C (or equivalent).

 - Advanced/Level 3 Apprenticeships are equivalent to two A level passes and may include a BTEC or other vocational qualification.

 - Higher Apprenticeships are at Levels 4 and above and can incorporate an HNC, Foundation Degree or Honours Degree, for example.

-- Degree Apprenticeships are at Levels 6 or 7 – you work towards a bachelor’s or master’s qualification.
+- Degree Apprenticeships are at Levels 6 or 7 – the qualification is either a bachelor’s or master’s qualification.

 Typical entry requirements